Important Notice: 70th District Court Arraignments Update

 Note: If the case involves a juvenile under 17 years of age, the case may be handled as a delinquency case or, in some situations, the charge may be handled the same as an adult charge.

-To obtain a local background check from the 70th District Court, you must provide the name of the defendant, DOB and address if available.
-There is a $10.00 fee for all record checks.
-A more complete record check may be requested by writing the appropriate state agency.
+A record check may be requested by writing the appropriate state agency.
 Both the Michigan State Police and Department of State maintain computer information expressly for this purpose.

 To obtain a Criminal Record Check or information regarding your Criminal History, contact the following:

 Michigan Department of State

 You may visit www.michigan.gov/ichat - You can request your criminal history record for the State of Michigan for a fee.

 Once you receive complete record checks, you will be able to contact the appropriate police agency or Court listed on the records to obtain case specific information.